nivi333/ayphen-textile/z-epics/Textile-Application1.md

 - **Error Messages**: Provide specific, actionable error messages (e.g., "Invited user does not exist in the system" not "Invalid token")
 - **Validation**: Check company context before role permissions in middleware chain

-Before making ANY changes to a component:
+### Before making ANY changes to a component:

-Find and read the EXACT reference component (e.g., CompanyCreationDrawer.tsx,CompanyCreationDrawer.scss and etc.,) Copy the EXACT structure - same imports, same layout, same styling approach Copy the EXACT CSS approach - no new SCSS files, use what's already there Copy the EXACT button/action pattern - same buttons, same positioning, same styling Only change the field names and labels - nothing else Do NOT create new files or new CSS - use existing patterns only"
+- Find and read the EXACT reference component (e.g., CompanyCreationDrawer.tsx,CompanyCreationDrawer.scss and etc.,)
+- Copy the EXACT structure - same imports, same layout, same styling approach
+- Copy the EXACT CSS approach - no new SCSS files, use what's already there
+- Copy the EXACT button/action pattern - same buttons, same positioning, same styling
+- Only change the field names and labels - nothing else
+- Do NOT create new files or new CSS for existing CSS styles, for those reuse the same className
 ---
 ## 📋 EPIC Overview